 - Summarize what they say into 3 bullet points: An ex-MD in banking said to me “there is always the rule of three.
 “Everything can be explained in three bullet points.
 Repeat what was said in three points and ask if that is a proper summary.
 Then ask “is that what they are saying?”
 Read this blog to understand the Rule of Three

 - Ask dumb questions early: You get a grace period in any interaction of job.
 The earlier you ask the better.
-It is understood you don’t knowhow to work the coffee machine on your first day.
+It is understood you don’t know how to work the coffee machine on your first day.
 After a year they will sneer at you.
 Ask early and often

 - Think before you ask: The obvious answer or question is often not the best one.
 Read this great article from the New Yorker.
 “In a lake, there is a patch of lily pads.
 Every day, the patch doubles in size.
 If it takes 48 days for the patch to cover the entire lake, how long would it take for the patch to cover half of the lake?”
 I always played lateral thinking games with my family.
 I took this up a notch when I fancied the idea of working at one of the big 3 consultants and studied complex questions.
-Over time I learnt to not answer quickly and assume my first answer was wrong.
+Over time I learned to not answer quickly and assume my first answer was wrong.
 It often is.
-I learnt to think more and if I wasn’t clear to ask more questions.
+I learned to think more and if I wasn’t clear to ask more questions.
 Ask dumb questions to challenge your assumptions before giving a dumb answer, which is way worse.

 “Mine was the Depression generation of journalists.
 Many of the best people were not educated.
 When I went to London as a sportswriter, I didn’t even know the difference between the Baltic states and the Balkans.
 But I learned the advantage of the dumb-boy technique.
 I found that people love to talk about themselves.
 You get more news by trust than by tricks.